Deep-MI/FastSurfer/README.md

 ## Expert usage
-Individual modules and the surface pipeline can be run independently of the full pipeline script documented in this README.
+Individual modules and the surface pipeline can be run independently of the full pipeline script documented in this documentation.
 This is documented in READMEs in subfolders, for example: [whole brain segmentation only with FastSurferVINN](FastSurferCNN/README.md), [cerebellum sub-segmentation (in progress)](CerebNet/README.md) and [surface pipeline only (recon-surf)](recon_surf/README.md).

 Specifically, the segmentation modules feature options for optimized parallelization of batch processing.